CamiloMurcia28/AREP-LAB06/README.md

 * Property: Represents a real estate property with attributes such as ID, address, price, size, and description.
 * PropertyService: Handles business logic for property management.
+* UserService: Handles the logic related to user authentication and management
 * AllControlller: Handles HTTP requests directed at the root URL ("/").
 * RealStateController: Exposes REST endpoints for property operations.
+* LoginController: This controller handles login and registration requests
 * PropertyRepository: Interfaces with the database for data persistence.
+* UserRepository: Is responsible for operations related to users, allowing for finding users by username and performing CRUD

 ## Deployment Instructions